You may think that avoiding spam filters is the holy grail of email marketing, but it’s not that complicated.

 Keywords aren’t just for SEO

-More than ever, keywords are being used for various purposes.
+More than ever, we use keywords for various purposes.
 AI, Machine learning, algorithms for multiple goals and… spam filters use them.
-If your email content is filled with keywords usually associated with spammy emails, you have a great chance to be filtered.
+If your email content has lots of keywords usually associated with spammy emails, you have a great chance to be filtered.

 Quick note: You can still use all the words you can think of.
 In the past, we’ve used a copy that contained Viagra or Cialis, brands that were often used by spam emails just to prove a point.
 That we still could end up in our subscribers’ inbox.
 And we did.